Join YALSA for its webinars! Keep up-to-date on developments in the field with these interactive learning sessions.

 Upcoming Live Webinars

 All YALSA webinars take place at 2 p.m.
 Eastern.
 Webinars are 60 minutes.
 Beginning Jan.
 1, 2014, live webinars are a benefit that are available to members only.
 Members can sign up for the free webinars via a link that is provided in the weekly YALSA E-news.
 Not a member yet?
-Join now!
+Join now and get free access to over $468 worth of e-learning each year!

 Interested in future YALSA webinars?
 Use our calendar to check for dates as we add them.